Simulated host galaxy analogs of high-z quasars observed with JWST: Comparing BlueTides Mock Observations to the SHELLQs Quasars

 \subsection{Measured Properties in Mock Images}

 Qualitatively, the imaged galaxies look similar to the detected galaxies in \citet{10.48550/arxiv.2211.14329}, with similar shapes and compactness.
 However for most of these mock images, our point source subtraction algorithm described in section \ref{subsec:mock_images_methods} creates moderate to large errors in predicted radii and magnitude when extracting a point source.
 We compare the Sérsic radii and magnitudes quantitatively for the imaged galaxy with and without the point source.
-We extract both Sérsic radii and magnitudes using the MCMC framework in \texttt{psfmc} to maintain consistency.
-The Sérsic profile is defined as
+We extract both Sérsic radii and magnitudes as defined in equation \ref{eq:sersic} using the MCMC framework in \texttt{psfmc} to maintain consistency.

-where $R_{1/2}$ is the half light radius we define as the Sérsic radius, n is the Sérsic index corresponding to increasing steepness in the log brightness and log radius space, $b_n \sim 2n - \frac{1}{3}$, and $I_e$ is the intensity at the half light radius.
 We tabulate the mean and one sigma value from our sampled posteriors for each Sérsic radius in Table \ref{tab:peaks} for both the original galaxy before adding the point source and the radius estimated after point source subtraction.
 We find that the results do not always agree to one sigma for both the original and point source subtracted galaxies indicating that point source subtraction is introducing bias.

 The radii have a large discrepancy between simulated and observed values.
 We note that the largest bias in radius is found for the J2236+0032 analog in F150W shown in Figure \ref{fig:mock_2} with the radii differing by about 0.4 pkpc and a percent difference of $\sim 30\%$.
 The radii are always underestimated from the actual value in our analog sample shown in Table \ref{tab:peaks}.
 However, the radius of the \textit{brightest galaxy} is recovered relatively accurately.
 This indicates that there is a larger error for smaller hosts that are more hidden behind the corrupted quasar core.
 This exemplifies the caution needed when using measured radii values from high-z hosts.
 We also compare these radii to the dust attenuated half light radii from \citet{marshall_2022_dust} as described in section \ref{sec:radii}.
 These radii are on the same order as the radii found through the other methods but do not match even those radii measured without an added quasar.
 However, this is expected as the radii from \citet{marshall_2022_dust} are not from a Sérsic profile fit.